AnnaScibska/ID_Books/README.md

 3. In the root folder
     - Create `.env` file.
 Use `.env.example` as the example
-        - Replace connection string with you DB account
+        - Replace connection string with one from you DB account
         - Create a JWT secret

 	- Run the installation script: